Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy For Users (SAFETEA-LU)

 - It is listed, on the date of its representation, on the register of small disadvantaged business concerns maintained by the Small Business Administration; or

 - It has submitted a completed application to the Small Business Administration or a Private Certifier to be certified as a small disadvantaged business concern in accordance with 13 CFR 124, Subpart B, and a decision on that application is pending, and that no material change in disadvantaged ownership and control has occurred since its application was submitted.
-In this case a contractor must receive certification as an SDB by the SBA prior to contract award.
-(FAR 19.001)
+In this case a contractor must receive certification as a Small Disadvantaged Business by the Small Business Administration prior to contract award.
+(FAR 19.001- Federal Acquisition Regulation)

 SOF - Statement of Findings

 A contract for the purchase of supplies or services that is entered into or proposed to be entered into by an agency after soliciting and negotiating with only one source.
 (FAR 6.003 - Federal Acquisition Regulation)